 “Never start a fight you can’t win”

 There are very few twists one can subject a western film to these days.
-Doing so would require the contortion of an established template, spurred on by the secret hope that such ferocity would lead to the discovery of something new amidst the black and white forces governing the world of westerns.
-While this is a far-fetched fantasy, Kristian Levring certainly comes close to capturing it in his Danish western The Salvation (2014).
+Doing so would require the contortion of an established template, spurred on by the secret hope that it would lead to the discovery of something new.
+While this is a far-fetched dream, Kristian Levring certainly comes close to capturing it in his Danish western film The Salvation (2014).

 Set in 1871 America, the Danish-British-South African co-production follows Jon (Mads Mikkelsen), a Danish settler awaiting the arrival of his wife and son.
 When their appearance coincides with that of two former soldiers, Jon finds his life shattered.
 His cold-blooded revenge on his family’s oppressors ignites the fury of the local tyrant Delarue (Jeffrey Dean Morgan), whose connection to one of the murdered men ran deep.
 In his bid to punish the culprit, he terrorises the local town, turning its inhabitants against Jon and his brother.
 Meanwhile, the silent Madelaine (Eva Green) struggles to find her own escape from beneath the proprietary hands of the ruthless Delarue.